NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The application must ensure that all command buffers which use the texture have completed execution.
+* The application must ensure that all command buffers which use the texture have completed execution
-* All descriptors (texture views) which reference the texture must be destroyed.
+* All descriptors (texture views) which reference the texture must be destroyed

 **`Multithreading:`**